-improvements funded by the UK Shared Prosperity Fund are currently being designed and identify areas where footpaths can be widened and new paving laid.
+5.28 A package of public realm improvements funded by the UK Shared Prosperity Fund are currently being designed and identify areas where footpaths can be widened and new paving laid.
 These plans will help create a better experience along Rainhall Road and further works identified in this project could be brought forward as more funding becomes available.

-Theme 1: An enhanced town experience cont.
+Theme 1: An enhanced town experience continued